 - Some even wear 3 socks at the same time, all colored and decorated;

-- The Kawaii and childlike aspect;
+- The Kawaii and childish look;

 - Little makeup;

-How is decoration accepted in society?
+How is decorating accepted in society?

 Gyaru – Independent Style